 Diverse applications of robotics in medical device industry

-The industry experienced a 43% decline in the number of robotics-related patent applications in Q3 2023 compared with the previous quarter.
-On an annual basis, the number of robotics-related patent applications in the medical device industry witnessed a drop of 50% compared with Q3 2022.
+The industry experienced a 50% decline in the number of robotics-related patent applications in Q4 2023 compared with the previous quarter.
+On an annual basis, the number of robotics-related patent applications in the medical device industry witnessed a rise of 0.93% compared with Q4 2022.

 Strategic deal trends in robotics in medical device industry